NunoGuerreiro-pt/LinuxMint_22.1_i3-wm/README.md

 Run nvim command and let it update, you should have nvim up and running with LazyVim distro with a nice Dracula inspired theme.

-IMPORTANT: comes with no guarantees or warranties (this means things may not work as expected, or at all) :^) If somethings breaks can always copy paste your backup .config/ and all should be fine.
+IMPORTANT: comes with no guarantees or warranties (this means things may not work as expected, or at all) :^) If somethings breaks, you can always copy paste your backup .config/ and all should be fine.
 With that said this is a very vanilla set up, with just some minor changes, so should work just fine and not give any problems.